Bachelor of Arts in Film and Media Arts: Concentration in Cinematography

-The B.A. in Film and Media Arts with a Concentration in Cinematography is a liberal arts degree that prepares students to enter graduate film programs or pursue professional careers in the film and television production with a focus on Cinematography.
+The Bachelor of Arts in Film and Media Arts with an optional Concentration in Cinematography is a liberal arts degree that prepares students to enter graduate film programs or pursue professional careers in the film and television production with a focus on Cinematography.
 Students will complete advanced work in Cinematography in a two-semester master class capstone.

 Students interested in the Cinematography Concentration must have the following courses completed by the end of their sophomore year: